WatchLunchAndLearn.com to see a fake firm work in a real comedy web-series.

 is automatically numbered and named correctly so the photos are in fact

 Next up for Adelaide, she needs to order all of her samples.
-She clicks the “Action” drop-down again and selects the “Request Samples” option.
+She clicks the "Request Samples" icon on the Action Bar.

 She selects the brands and/or products, indicates her sales reps, and sends all of